DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxValidationGroup/dxValidationGroup.md

 ---
 ---
 ##### shortDescription
-The **ValidationGroup** is a widget that allows you to validate several editors simultaneously.
+The **ValidationGroup** is a UI component that allows you to validate several editors simultaneously.

 ##### lib
 dx.web.js, dx.viz-web.js, dx.all.js